deontologician/node_talk/slides/slides.md

 ## And when we scale out?

-Just send all events to all of your webservers
+Well, we have to send all events to all webservers

 <video data-autoplay src="movies/05_scaled_firehose.webm"></video>